 - C1 first verbal warning, name on the board and pupil aware of why.
-E.g. 'Name you are still talking over me, that is your first warning' or could be about the level of work they are producing. - C2 Second warning, pupil moved seats. - C3 -Teacher speaks to pupil at the classroom door.

-• C4 -after the conversation with the teacher the pupil will be given one more chance, if their behaviour doesn't change a member of SLT will be called and they may be removed from the lesson.
+E.g. 'Name you are still talking over me, that is your first warning' or could be about the level of work they are producing. - C2 Second warning, pupil moved seats. - C3 -Teacher speaks to pupil at the classroom door. - C4 -after the conversation with the teacher the pupil will be given one more chance, if their behaviour doesn't change a member of SLT will be called and they may be removed from the lesson.

 If a pupil receives a 4 during the day a member of Senior Staff or a Progress Leader will come and talk to them about this, then they most likely will be removed from lessons for the rest of the day to work in the Reflection Room.
+This would be dependent on the reason for the 4 and the pupil's individual circumstances.

-When a member of staff issues a 4 they should work with their Subject Leader or if appropriate the Progress Leader to make a plan for addressing the behaviour, this could include:
+When a member of staff issues a 4 they should work with their Subject Leader or if appropriate the Progress Leader to plan for addressing the behaviour, this could include:

-- accessing a resolution surgery with a member of SLT - a departmental detention - arrangements made within the department for the pupil to work elsewhere for the next lesson Parental contact must be made if a pupil receives a 4 in a lesson.
+- Accessing a resolution surgery with a member of SLT. - A departmental detention. - Arrangements made within the department for the pupil to work elsewhere for the next lesson.

+Parental contact must be made if a pupil receives a 4 in a lesson.
 This should be done by the class teacher after liaising with the relevant Progress Leader.